A History of Religous Orders and Missions in Brazil

 The social and political role of the Jesuit order in Brazil

-This order of monks specializing in evangelization and education has thus played two key roles in the history of Brazil.
-First, the founding and development of the first Brazilian colonial cities such as Salvador de Bahia, Rio de Janeiro and São Paulo and the establishment of the country’s first colleges, essential for the study and education of the colonizers.
-Following the Valladolid debate, which determined that the Indigenous people were entitled to freedom, they began a vast program of catechization and education of the local Amerindian populations then exploited by the colonizers.
-They created a new methodology, based on learning local languages, studying indigenous cultures and creating missions.
-In these villages called “reductions”, they provided care and education to the natives in exchange for their faith and their labor.
-They encouraged sedentarization by protecting them as much as possible from the abuses of Bandeirantes, the Portuguese slave catchers who chased them.
+The Jesuits, specializing in evangelization and education, played two key roles in Brazil’s history: the founding and development of the first Brazilian colonial cities, such as Salvador de Bahia, Rio de Janeiro, and São Paulo, and the establishment of the country’s first colleges, essential for the education of the colonizers.
+Following the Valladolid debate, which determined that Indigenous people were entitled to freedom, they began a vast program of catechization and education of the local Amerindian populations, who were being exploited by the colonizers.
+They created a new methodology based on learning local languages, studying indigenous cultures, and establishing missions.
+In these villages, called “reductions,” they provided care and education to the natives in exchange for their faith and labor.
+They encouraged sedentarization by protecting them from the abuses of Bandeirantes, the Portuguese slave catchers.

 Guarani Reduction in Brazil.